Melania And Donald Trump Sleep In Separate Beds? Her People Say It’s Not True

 “It’s unfortunate that you are going to feature unnamed ‘sources’ that have provided fictional accounts.”

-Even so, it’s impossible to argue that Melania and Donald share a bed with any regularity; after all, she is living in New York and he in Washington D.C., hardly a situation that allows for much marital familiarity behind closed doors.
+Even so, it’s impossible to argue that Melania and Donald share a bed with any regularity; after all, she is living in New York and he is in Washington D.C., hardly a situation that allows for much marital familiarity behind closed doors.

 [Featured Image by Evan Vucci/AP Images]